 How Does the E-Rate Program Work?

-- A school or library that wishes to participate in the E-rate program then puts out a request for competitive bids for E-rate supported services.
-The bid request and competitive bidding process must comply with FCC rules and state and local procurement laws.
+- A school or library that wishes to participate in the E-rate program submits a request for competitive bids for the specific E-rate supported services it seeks to the Universal Service Administrative Company (USAC).
+USAC posts those requests on its website for vendors to see.
+The bid request and competitive bidding process must comply with both FCC rules and state and local procurement requirements.

 How Much Funding Is Available and How Are Requests Prioritized?